MileHacker Logo

 • Protect your valuables: Protect cash and cards from petty theft.
 A Travel money belt is beneficial in crowded tourist areas.

 • Currency: The Euro (€).
 Credit and debit cards are generally taken.
-Notify your bank of travel plans.
+Inform your bank about your trip.
 ATMs are available; withdrawing cash from ATMs usually gives better rates than exchange bureaus.

 Tipping Practices

 • Restaurants/Bars: Tipping is not obligatory.
 Rounding up the bill or leaving €1-€5 for good service is common.
-For exceptional service, 5-10% is generous.
+For outstanding service, 5-A tenth is generous.

 • Taxis: Tipping is not expected, but rounding up the fare is a courtesy.